This post may contain affiliate links. Please read our privacy policy.

 Ingredients

-- Vanilla beans in your favorite variety rule of thumb is 1 ounce by weight of beans per 8 fluid ounces of alcohol
+- 1 ounce Vanilla beans in your favorite variety by weight

-- Alcohol of your choice vodka, bourbon, rum, or brandy
+- 1 cup Alcohol of your choice vodka, bourbon, rum, or brandy

 Instructions

-- Use a sharp, clean paring knife to split each vanilla bean in half, leave about ½ inch at each end intact.
+- Use a sharp, clean paring knife to split each vanilla bean in half, leave about ½ inch at each end intact.1 ounce Vanilla beans in your favorite variety

-- Put your vanilla beans in a sterilized glass bottle or jar with a tight, secure lid, and cover with the alcohol.
+- Put your vanilla beans in a sterilized glass bottle or jar with a tight, secure lid, and cover with the alcohol.1 cup Alcohol of your choice

 - Close jar or bottle and store in a cool, dry place out of direct sunlight for a bare minimum of 6-8 weeks, although 4-6 months is best for a more developed flavor.
 Give the bottle a shake every week or so.